xstude/FeSpider/README.md

 ## Usage

-FeSpider provides two methods, `getMetaData` and `present`, each of which accepts one parameter, an HTML element.
+FeSpider provides two methods, `getMetaData` and `present`, each of which accepts an HTML element as the first parameter.

 To get your target element, just inspect it and invoke `present` method.
 When you inspect the target with Chrome dev tool, the element has a reference `$0`.
-Then type and execute `window.fespider.present($0)` or `window.fespider.present($0, 'my-module-name')` in the console.
+Then type and execute `window.fespider.present($0)` or `window.fespider.present($0, 'my-module-name')` in the console. `present` method also accepts the 2nd parameter (a module name) and the 3rd parameter (options to override the configuration).

 That's it.